Privacy Policy

 Our data processing activities

-The law on data protection under the GDPR sets out a number of different reasons for which personal data can be processed for.
+The law on data protection under the UK GDPR sets out a number of different reasons for which personal data can be processed for.
 The law states that we have to inform you what the legal basis is for processing personal data and also if we process special category of data such as health data what the condition is for processing.

 The types of processing we carry out in the GP practice and the legal bases and conditions we use to do this are outlined below: